CynthiaNapoleon/FlightOperation_Analytics/README.md

 spike in total delays.
 This 5.89% "Efficiency Gap" indicates that the hub has hit a non-linear breaking point.
-Ideally, delay growth should track below or equal to volume growth; however, in July, every 1% of additional volume resulted in a 1.35\% surge in delays.
-This is the "Infrastructure Tax"—a clear signal that our current gate capacity, baggage handling systems, or ground staffing levels at ATL cannot absorb peak-season growth without a systemic breakdown in performance.
-We are not just getting busier; we are getting significantly less efficient as we grow, suggesting that further expansion at ATL without a physical infrastructure reset will result in diminishing returns and brand erosion.
+Ideally, delay growth should track below or equal to volume growth; however, in July, every 1% of additional volume resulted in a 1.35% surge in delays.
+This is the "Infrastructure Tax"— a clear signal that our current gate capacity, baggage handling systems, or ground staffing levels at ATL cannot absorb peak-season growth without a systemic breakdown in performance.\
+**Recommendation**: We are not just getting busier; we are getting significantly less efficient as we grow, suggesting that further expansion at ATL without a physical infrastructure reset will result in diminishing returns and brand erosion.
 ![Alt Text for Image](images/A4-C.png)